Bill Sprouse Jr.

-Bill Sprouse Jr. (aka Willy Sprouse Jr., d.
-5 September 1975) was a Christian evangelist, singer and songwriter, and the musical force behind two groups (both called The Road Home) in the early 1970s.
+William Daniel "Bill" Sprouse Jr. (aka Willy Sprouse Jr., 12 December 1948 – 5 September 1975) was a Christian evangelist, singer and songwriter, and the musical force behind two groups (both called The Road Home) in the early 1970s.
 Bill recorded several songs for Maranatha!
 Music and traveled extensively sharing the Gospel through his music.
 He was severely overweight and died at age 26.
 Sprouse is best known for his songwriting, including "Shotgun Angel", "Since I Met Jesus" and "Psalm Five".